SNCFdevelopers/ApiSNCF/source/integration.rst

 Places
 ******

-This api search in public transport objects via their names.
+This endpoint allows you to search in public transport objects using their names, returning a `place`_ collection.
-It returns, in addition of classic objects, a collection of `place`_.

 +------------------------------------------+